 This class of drugs are competitive antagonists of muscarinic receptors, so they decrease parasympathetic activation.
-Because of this are they called parasympatholytics or cholinolytics.
+Because of this are they called anticholinergics, and sometimes parasympatholytics or cholinolytics.
 They are mostly non-selective (meaning they act on all muscarinic receptor subtypes, not just one subtype), but a few are selective.

 They have the following effects (mostly the opposite of the parasympathetic system):

 - Mydriasis, increased intraocular pressure, cycloplegia (they block accommodation), decreased tear secretion, photophobia

 - Decreased gastrointestinal secretion, decreased motility and peristalsis, constriction of sphincters